CSCfi/hpc-containers/README.md

 # OCI containers for HPC
-This is a guide for building OCI containers with Buildah, storing the container images to GitHub container registry and using the containers with Apptainer (previously Singularity).
+This is a guide for building OCI containers with [Buildah](https://github.com/containers/buildah), storing the container images to [GitHub Container Registry](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry) and using the containers with [Apptainer](https://github.com/apptainer/apptainer) (previously Singularity).

 ## Writing container definitions